gamer-project/gamer/doc/wiki/Installation.md

-1. Setup machine configuration file
+1. Set up the machine configuration file

    Please see [[Machine Configuration File | Installation:-Machine-Configuration-File]].

 2. Go to the source directory